cycomachead/thesis/contents/implementation.md

 The one benefit of these problems was that it forced the development of the autograder into two components: A JS interface to edX, and a "dumb" client-side component that sits on top of Snap<em>!</em>.
 This distinction was helpful when adapting the autograder to work with the new web application.

 Perhaps most importantly: the grading system could only work with edX.
 CS10 uses Canvas {{ "canvas" | cite }} as it's LMS, and many high schools use different systems.
 The need to build a custom solution for every platform would be prohibitively expensive.
-Fortunately, the
+Fortunately, the LTI protocol provides a decent solution for most of the tasks we'd like to accomplish.

+At the end of the day, the decision to build an initial version tied to `JSInput` was a good one, as it was still probably faster than building a full web application at the same time.

 ## Basic Architecture
 λ is a Ruby on Rails "ROR" {{ "ror" | cite }} web application backed by a PostgreSQL database.
 The database primarily contains a set of questions, a submissions log, and a users table, as well as some additional metadata.
 The current version is deployed to Heroku at [lambda.cs10.org](https://lambda.cs10.org), but it could be deployed to any cloud provider.